2010 Oregon elections

 Voters' pamphlet for the 2010 general election.

 General elections were held in Oregon on November 2, 2010.
 Primary elections took place on May 18, 2010.

 Federal

 United States Senate

 Democratic incumbent Ron Wyden ran for re-election.
 His Republican opponent was Jim Huffman.

 United States House of Representatives

 All five of Oregon's seats in the United States House of Representatives were up for re-election in 2010.
 All five incumbents ran for re-election, including Democrat David Wu in District 1, Republican Greg Walden in District 2, Democrat Earl Blumenauer in District 3, Democrat Peter DeFazio in District 4, and Democrat Kurt Schrader in District 5.

 State

 Governor

 Incumbent Governor Ted Kulongoski was term-limited.
-Former two-term governor John Kitzhaber, a Democrat, defeated the Republican nominee, former NBA player Chris Dudley.
+Former two-term governor John Kitzhaber, a Democrat, narrowly defeated the Republican nominee, former NBA player Chris Dudley.